Arnold Diffusion in Multi-Dimensional Convex Billiards: Homoclinic Cylinders and Pseudo-Orbits

 for each $n \in \mathbb{N}$, and

 for each $j = k_n +1, k_n +2, \ldots, k_{n+1}-1$. \end{theorem}

-\begin{proof} The theorem is proved by applying the proof of Theorem 3 of \cite{gelfreich2017arnold} inductively to each compact invariant subcylinder $A_{m_n}$.
-Indeed, it follows from \eqref{eq_billiardmapinthetaycoords} that the billiard map is a twist map, and since the scattering maps are globally defined diffeomorphisms that are $\tau_*^2$-close to the maps \eqref{eq_bbarstarscatteringmaps}, they are homotopic to the identity.
+\begin{proof} The theorem is proved by applying the proof of Theorem 3 of \cite{gelfreich2017arnold} inductively to the fundamental domain $D_{m_n}$ in each compact invariant subcylinder $A_{m_n}$.
+Indeed, it follows from Lemma \ref{lemma_innermaptwist} that the inner map $\Phi$ is an exact symplectic twist map, and from Lemma \ref{lemma_modscatisexactsymplectic} that the modified scattering maps $\tilde{s}_j$ are exact symplectic diffeomorphisms (onto their images), and are homotopic to the identity.
 Therefore the assumptions of Theorem 3 of \cite{gelfreich2017arnold} are satisfied.